-NERO is introduced very early in Days Gone.
-When you come across one of their checkpoints, we suggest taking some time to enter the building.
-If you’re using this method, you’ll need to hunt down some fuel and restart a generator to restore power to the doors.
-Afterward, you want to cut the wires to any speakers on top of the buildings so that Freakers won’t flock to your location.
+NERO is presented right at the start in Days Gone.
+When you happen upon one of their checkpoints, we suggest taking some time to enter the building.
+If you’re using this method, you’ll need to hunt down some fuel and restart a generator to recover power so you can open the doors.
+Later, you’ll need to cut the wires connected to any speakers on the roofs of the buildings so that Freakers won’t congregate at your spot.

-Once inside, you’ll always find a NERO box (looks like a government-issued treasure chest).
-When you open it, you’ll find a NERO injector, which you can use to permanently upgrade your health, Focus, or stamina.
-You’ll find NERO injector boxes in any area where NERO has been.
-So look out for them during main missions, too.
+Once you’re inside, you’ll always see a NERO box (this box looks like a government-issued treasure chest).
+When you open it, you’ll find a NERO injector, which you can use to enhance your health and energy levels permanently, focus, or stamina.
+You’ll discover NERO injector boxes in any area where NERO has been.
+Make sure to keep an eye out for them while you’re working on main missions.